(it may be ugly, but it is raccoon proof and the parts were free)

 Here are our NEW CHICKENS!
 Click here for the whole story!

-To see about 100 chicken coops that are way better than mine, visit my site http://www.backyardchickens.com/coopdesigns.html.
+To see over 300 chicken coops that are way better than mine, visit my site http://www.backyardchickens.com/coopdesigns.html.

-You can also ask about 5,000 about coops in the chicken coop section of the forum.
+You can also ask coop questions in the chicken coop section of the forum.

 Great Ideas!
 For some time I’ve been considering having a small flock of chickens (maybe 10), but cost has always prohibited me from doing so.
 I remember when I was a kid that my grandfather had chickens, but I couldn’t remember the coop they were housed in.
 Armed with the thought that he wouldn’t have had them if they were expensive to house, I started to search the internet, and I found your site.
 So far I had it in my mind that they needed a shed like structure that would be expensive to build with an equally grand pen.
 I think instead I’ll follow your lead and make an elevated pen high enough that I can put the wheel barrow under on one side (under the trap door) and storage on the other side for extra hay and feed.
 I don’t think the chickens will care if it’s not pretty, and with this in mind I can search out the local recycled building materials center for the parts I need.
 Thanks!